Estimated reading time: 6 minutes

 The goal is to provide support for their needs.

-Having said that, there are people who sometimes make unreasonable demands for things that don’t line up with the vision or strategy of the church and can be difficult to deal with.
+Having said that, some people sometimes make unreasonable demands that don’t align with the church’s vision or strategy and can be difficult to deal with.

 I had a pastor friend who once said he would respond to this kind of person with “either love me or leave me, but don’t stay here and fight me…”